 These scaly creatures are not very popular to the world but they are getting a name during this virus outbreak called COVID-19, coronavirus, or SARS-CoV-2.
 Pangolins are being blamed for spreading coronavirus.
 On top of being the most trafficked animal, these animals are getting more endangered because of more poaching.
-The future for this animal looked bad already, but now it looks even worse.
+The outlook for this animal looked bad already, but now it looks even worse.
 World Pangolin's day is always the third Saturday of February.
 This year (2021) it's the 20th of February.
 It's a highly underappreciated holiday, so please spread the word about these gorgeous animals.

 Scales protect a pangolin from predators like lions or tigers.
 Their scales are flexible so when this creature senses danger, it curls up into a ball and waits for the danger to pass - just like a turtle!
 The scales are made of keratin which is the same material as your fingernails and hair.
 Pangolins are being poached because of their meat and scales.
 Their scales are used for traditional Chinese medicine which are thought to have healing powers, but that has not yet been proved.

 A pangolin's diet is simple: insects.
 They eat insects like ants or termites and sometimes the larvae of those, but they usually go for the bigger meal!